 If you do need to disclose your invention to an external third party before filing a patent application, such as a potential investor or collaborator, it would be prudent to have in place an appropriate non-disclosure agreement (basic non-disclosure agreements can be found here).
 This is true even if you trust the third party because interests can diverge – ensuring that such agreements are in place may even reassure third parties by showing you are knowledgeable about IP and how to protect your invention.
 It is also worth considering how much information you actually need to disclose to any third party, given that a disclosure lacking certain details may not be sufficiently specific to prejudice a future patent application.
 For example: does a detailed description of your invention add anything to an investor pitch or public talk, or is your audience more interested in a high-level account of your invention?
 Even a disclosure made under a non-disclosure agreement might somehow leak out, and so avoiding disclosing unnecessary details of your invention gives you an extra layer of protection.

-What if you think that there may have been a disclosure of an invention before a patent application has been filed?
 Don’t worry, all is not necessarily lost as there may still be options available to obtain useful patent protection - but it can be important to act quickly.
 For example, it may turn out that the disclosure is not as damaging as first thought because important information regarding the invention was not disclosed.
 It may also be possible to make use of various time-limited grace periods around the world to discount a disclosure made by the inventor of a patent application, or even to remedy (at least from a patent perspective) a breach of confidence.
-However in such situations, it is important that the right type of patent application(s) are filed at the right time, and in the right way.
+However, in such situations, it is important that the right type of patent application(s) are filed at the right time, and in the right way.
 This is especially so given that requirements vary between jurisdictions and a “non-standard” approach may be needed.

 So, having processes in place to: (i) identify inventions and potential public disclosures; (ii) control access and dissemination of confidential information; and (iii) ensure that individuals are aware of their obligations with respect to confidential information, will help you build, optimise and navigate your IP ships to ensure they contribute to your commercial goals.